-Commission for real estate agents in China is usually around 35 percent of a month's rent and is paid by the tenant.
-After settling on a property, it's common for a set amount to be paid to the landlord to reserve it during the contract negotiation process.
+Commission for estate agents in China is negotiable but it can be a fair chunk of a month's rent and is paid by the tenant.
+After settling on a place, it's common for an agreed amount to be paid to the landlord as a security downpayment to reserve the property during the contract negotiation process.

 Unless both parties are comfortable with one language, a contract in both English and Chinese should be signed.
 It's advisable to have the contract checked by a Chinese speaker to make sure that the translations are the same.
 While both documents are binding, the Chinese contract is often favoured when a dispute arises.

-Rent is expected to be paid in cash a month in advance.
+Some landlords may ask for cash payments, although online transactions are more secure.
 Expats with a Chinese bank account might be able to set up a direct debit or a standing order to cover their monthly rental expenses.

 Tenants in apartments with access to a natural gas line will usually receive a payment notice shortly after a meter reader visits their property.
-The bill will indicate a fixed period of time within which to pay, and payments can be made at gas company outlets and certain banks.
-In some cities, expats may be able to use an IC card for their gas supply as well.
-Gas is billed at a fixed rate per cubic metre.
+The bill will indicate a fixed period within which to pay, and payments can be made at gas company outlets and certain banks, convenience stores and post offices.
+In some cities, expats may be able to use their top-up card for their gas supply as well.

-Much the same as gas and electricity, a meter reader comes to measure the household’s water consumption and the local water company sends a payment notice that gives the tenant 15 days in which to pay their bill at certain banks and water company outlets.
+Much the same as for gas, a meter reader comes to measure the household’s water consumption and the local water company sends a payment notice that gives the tenant a set period in which to pay their bill at certain banks and outlets.

 As the government still closely controls the internet in China, not just in terms of censorship but also access, expats without access to the internet will have to apply for their property to be connected via the regional telecom company or China Telecom, the state-owned telecommunications provider.
-Bills are usually sent on a monthly basis.
+Bills are usually sent every month.
 These companies also provide phone lines.